Category: Scripture

 The Main Point of John’s “Revelation”

-2,000 years ago we were warned about the moment when 3 things come together: technology, participation in the system of commerce, and a test of loyalty to the State.
-This vision, written when commerce was still barter, and technology was the donkey, is the single most profound stroke of genius in literature.
-St. John’s percipience…
+2,000 years ago we were warned about the moment when 3 things come together: Tech, Finance, Politics.
+We were told that when these become intersectional the evil power behind the world system would capture them and slaughter dissent.
+This vision, written when commerce was still barter, and technology was the donkey, is the single most…

 -